Get to grip with the important bits

 What does it mean to apply for an Invoice Finance Pot?

 It means you can find out the total value of invoices you can sell to us.
-It doesn’t cost you anything and there is no obligation to use it once your limit is approved.
+It doesn’t cost you anything and there is no obligation to use Invoice Finance once your Pot is approved.
+We want to be transparent about the value of invoices we may be willing to buy from you so you can better plan your cashflow.

 How long does it take to apply for an Invoice Finance Pot?